priyankamadhwal/IndoorsGPS/README.md

 <details>
   <summary><b>Connecting the app with Server</b></summary><br />
-  There are a lot of networking libraies that can be used for this purpose- OkHttp, AndroidAsync, Retrofit, Volley, Robospice etc.<br /><br />
+  There are a lot of networking libraries that can be used for this purpose- OkHttp, AndroidAsync, Retrofit, Volley, Robospice etc.<br /><br />
   <b><u>Our solution:</u></b><br />
   We are using <b>Retrofit</b> in this project because of following reasons:<br />
   <ul>
     <li>Easy to understand and use</li>
-    <li>Treats the Api calls as simple java method calls and also handle the Json/Xml parsing itself</li>
+    <li>Treats the Api calls as simple java method calls</li>
+    <li>Handles the Json/Xml parsing itself</li>
     <li>We do not have too many custom requirements in terms of caching and request prioritization</li>
     <li>Good community support</li>
   </ul>